James Watt

 James Watt steam engine

 Hard work paid to James Watt in his life.
 His achievements are reflected in the patents which he earned based on his works.
 The man behind the Industrial Revolution is none other than James Watt.
-His contributions in science laid the ground-work for engineers to use energy properly and save it from getting wasted.
+His contributions in science laid the ground-work for engineers to use Energy properly and save it from getting wasted.

 Here are some of his main inventions and contributions: